-The first luma and bias terma of CCCM are unregularized: the top-left and bottom-right entries of the diagonal matrix is set to zero.
+The first luma and bias term of CCCM are unregularized: the top-left and bottom-right entries of the diagonal matrix is set to zero.

 Test 2.7c: Test 2.7a + Test 2.7b.

 Test 2.8: Modifications to matrix-based intra prediction (JVET-AI0208)